Skip to main content

 Verify the connection

-Your first successful result should be a report-discovery response from search-reports.
+Your first successful result should be a schema-first analytics answer from run-query or a report catalog response from list-reports.
 Try a prompt like:

 Which report should I use for widget engagement?